A string that pulled me

 “What’re you gonna do if it was her, man?”
 Curtis asked.

 “I wish I knew,” Drew murmured.
-“If she killed my biological mother, that should matter, shouldn’t it?
+“If she’s the reason I disappeared into the system, that should matter, shouldn’t it?
 But it was—it was forty years ago, Curtis, and she’s been my mother for two years.
 She’s my kids’ grandmother.”
 He hesitated.
 “She’s buried three children.
 A husband.”

 “You think maybe the universe has been punishing her all along?”
 Curtis asked quietly.
 “You can just let it go?”